Texas Executes Kosoul Chanthakoummane on August 17, 2022

 Kosoul Chanthakoummane, Texas

-Kosoul Chanthakoummane has a new execution date of 6 pm local time, on Wednesday, November 10, 2021.
-Texas executions occur at the Walls Unit of the Huntsville State Penitentiary in Huntsville.
-Forty-one-year-old Kosoul is convicted of murdering 40-year-old Sarah Ann Walker on July 8, 2006, in Mckinney, Texas.
+On August 17, 2022, Texas executed Kosoul Chanthakoummane.
+Kosoul was pronounced dead at 6:33 pm local time, inside the execution chamber at the Huntsville State Penitentiary in Huntsville, Texas.
+He was 41 years of age and convicted of murdering 40-year-old Sarah Ann Walker on July 8, 2006, in Mckinney, Texas.
 For the last 14 years, Kosoul has been on Texas’ death row.

 Kosoul spent time in juvenile facilities growing up for robbery.
 He also attacked a friend, causing six fractured ribs and a concussion, in addition to other injuries.
 Kosoul was previously convicted of aggravated robbery and kidnapping in North Carolina, and after serving his sentence, he was paroled to Texas to live with relatives.
 At the time of Sarah’s murder, Kosoul was wanted for a parole violation.
 While in Texas, Kosoul worked as a deliveryman and a warehouseman.